-MAT, MA.Ed., MBA Graduate Studies Programs are pending approval from ICE/SEVIS.
-MAL is not F-1/I-20 eligible.
+MAT, MAEd, and MBA graduate studies programs are approved by ICE/SEVIS.
+MAL and MASM are not F-1/I-20 eligible.

-William Jessup University is approved by the U.S. Citizenship and Immigration Services for the admission of non-U.S. citizen/international students.
-Non-U.S. citizen/international students play an important role in enhancing the cross-cultural experience of the student body.
+William Jessup University is approved by the U.S. Citizenship and Immigration Services for the admission of non-U.S. citizen/international students play an important role in enhancing the cross-cultural experience of the student body.